zero-os/tlog/tlog/README.md

                         |
                         t2__________________________
                         |                           |
-                        t3                          t5
+                        t3                          t1
                         |                           |
-                        t4                          t6
+                        t4                          t2
 ```

-Tlog supports transaction logs replay based on both timestamp and sequence.
+Tlog supports transaction logs replay per branch path.

-Firstly we'll look at the sequence replay, the user should provide `branch_id`, start `transaction_id`, and the optional end `transaction_id`.
-Then the whole tree would be calculated first, in the case of `source2` the tree would look like this `t6 -> t5 -> t2 -> t1`, from which the transaction logs can be played back to the user.
+we'll look at the sequence replay, the user should provide `branch_id`, start .
+Then the whole path points would be calculated first, in the case of `source2` the tree would look like this `(source1, 2) -> (source2, 2)`, from which the transaction logs can be played back to the user.

-Secondly the timestamp replay, this is tricky because transactions' timestamp are stored as a field in the transaction not within the key.
-To solve this, we will start scanning the branch from its tail until the required timestamp is reached.

 # Storage